 Noninterest expenses and adjusted costs are expected to be higher in 2023 compared to 2022, mainly reflecting higher internal service cost allocations.
 Regulatory compliance, know-your-client ("KYC") and client on-boarding process enhancements, system stability and control and conduct continue to remain an area of strong focus.
-Adjusting the prior year for the aforementioned DBCM methodology change, Corporate Bank expects noninterest expenses and adjusted costs to be essentially flat versus 2022.
+Adjusting the prior year for the methodology change regarding driver-based cost management methodologies ("DBCM"), Corporate Bank expects noninterest expenses and adjusted costs to be essentially flat versus 2022.